imagekit-developer/imagekit-nodejs/README.md

 **2. Using full image URL**

-This method allows you to add transformation parameters to an existing, complete URL that is already mapped to ImageKit using the `src` parameter.
-Use this method if you have the absolute image URL stored in your database.
+This method allows you to add transformation parameters to an absolute URL.
+For example, if you have configured a custom CNAME and have absolute asset URLs in your database or CMS, you will often need this.

 ```js